adamcroom/mediator/_posts/2015-03-30-price-college-of-business-technology-teach-in.md

 So my point of view is a bit of a unique one in that I’m coming at it from multiple perspectives.
 I have a complex and varied set of needs that I want from technology in higher ed to facilitate.
 The administrator part of me is interested in technologies like student information systems, the instructor part of me is interested in tools that making the management of classroom more streamlined like the learning management system, but the learner in me has a much different, deeper desire for what technology can be utilized for a course.
 And that is the area in which I want to focus on talking about today as I feel that is the most important perspective when it comes to making technology decisions.

-I want to frame my talk with an overarching question that I hope we&#8217;ll explore: “Is your classroom curriculum-centered or learner-centered?”
+I want to frame my talk with an overarching question that I hope we'll explore: “Is your classroom curriculum-centered or learner-centered?”

 [<img src="/uploads/2015/03/Price-College-Technology-Teach-In.jpg">][7]